 Triangle SBIC II has an investment committee that is responsible for all aspects of our investment process relating to investments made by Triangle SBIC II.
 The members of Triangle SBIC II's investment committee are Messrs.
 Garland S. Tucker, III, Brent P.W.
 Burgess, Steven C. Lilly, Jeffrey A. Dombcik, Douglas A. Vaughn, and Cary B. Nordan.
-For purposes of the discussion herein, any reference to the "investment committee" refers to the investment committee of Triangle Capital Corporation, the investment committee of Triangle SBIC II.
+For purposes of the discussion herein, any reference to the "investment committee" refers to the investment committees for each of Triangle Capital Corporation, Triangle SBIC and Triangle SBIC II.